Choose the Right Travel Set-Up (By Size & Style)

 Crash-tested crate or travel cage (best all-round option)

 A crate works well for many dogs because it creates a clear boundary.
 Size it so your dog can stand, lie down, and turn around.
 Secure it so it can’t slide, using the car’s tie-down points where possible.
 Add a grippy mat or bedding so paws don’t skid, and keep vents clear.
-If you’re comparing designs, it helps to understand what “crash-tested” means, see examples on MIMsafe’s crash-tested dog crate guide.
+If you’re comparing designs, it helps to understand what “crash-tested” means—see the guidance on rules about animals (47 to 58).

 Dog guard plus a boot harness (good for bigger dogs)